extended-library/js-lang-exception/readme.md

 ## Synopsis

-An extendable, testable and intuitively usable **error-handling Exception class** built on the standard, built-in Error object.
+An extendable, testable and intuitively usable **error-handling Exception class** built and based on the standard, built-in Error object.
 Written in [UMD][umd-link].

 Compatible with **ECMAScript 6**.